MileHacker Logo

 Common Health Concerns and Prevention

-Drink only Bottled water or water that has been filtered and boiled.
+Drink only Bottled water or water which has been filtered and boiled.
 Eat well-cooked food, served hot.
 Avoid uncooked street food from questionable vendors.
 Wash your hands frequently with soap and water or use an Alcohol-based hand sanitizer.

 Insect Bites: Use Insect repellent containing DEET or picaridin.
 Dress in long sleeves and trousers, specifically at dawn and dusk.